-Action # Title Description Total Funds Contributing Action #1 Facility Students and staff will have a safe and clean school to support the instructional program. \$323,263.00 No Action #2 Renewal Room Students will have access to a physical space and staff to help with social-emotional learning and behavioral supports. \$62,500.00 No Action #3 School Climate Improvement Build and create culturally responsive, psychologically, socially, emotionally, and academically safe environments by providing professional development to support the school with student engagement, alternative \$3,500.00 Yes
+Action # Title Description Total Funds Contributing Action #1 Facility Students and staff will have a safe and clean school to support \$324,900.00 No

-Action # Title Description Total Funds Contributing practices to suspensions (Restorative Practice, Positive Behavioral Interventions and Supports, and social-emotional learning).
-Action #4 Universal Meals Students will have access to two meals each day at no cost each instructional day. \$170,000.00 No
+Action # Title Description Total Funds Contributing the instructional program.
+Action #2 Mindfulness Room Students will have access to a physical space and staff to help with social-emotional learning and behavioral supports. \$70,000.00 No Action #3 School Climate Improvement Build and create culturally responsive, psychological ly, socially, emotionally, and academically safe environments by providing professional development to support the school with student engagement, alternative practices to suspensions (Restorative Practice, Positive Behavioral Interventions and Supports, and social-emotional learning). \$3,500.00 Yes Action #4 Universal Meals Students will have access to two meals \$170,000.00 No